Germany has decided to upgrade its Sachsen-class air defense frigates with the aim of improving their contribution to NATO’s missile defense system.

 The ships’ long range radars are being replaced with new ones that will have a significantly broadened scope of engagement.

-Apart from defending against treats in the ‘conventional’ airspace, the new radars are expected to be capable of defending against ballistic threats coming from outer space, outside of Earth’s atmosphere.
+Apart from defending against treats in the ‘conventional’ airspace, the new radars are expected to be capable of defending against ballistic threats coming from outside of Earth’s atmosphere.

 The German Navy is now looking forward to establishing a planning and acquisition process.
 The service hopes to have the radar system installed on its frigates from 2021.